Fatimah1403/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -The file hello will be in the working directory
 -You are not allowed to use commas for this script 8-Write a script that sets the permission to the file hello as follows:
+Write a script that sets the mode of the file hello to this  The file hello will be in the working directory